 Another position to try is laying your baby across your lap with their head to one side.
 Again try to gently rub or pat their back to soothe them.

-All these techniques should hopefully help get the gas in your baby’s tummy moving quickly around and out of the body to ease any discomfort.
+All of these techniques should hopefully help get the air in your baby’s tummy moving quickly around and out of the body to ease any discomfort.

 Types of colic baby massages

 There are lots of different types of baby massage to help prevent and ease colic.
 Make sure you always do these types of massage around 40 minutes after a feed.

 The tiger in the tree hold is a type of massage that’s best done at the end of your routine.
 Using whichever is the most comfortable, take one of your arms and bring it over your baby’s tummy and underneath their nappy.
 This will give your baby security and allow them to also lie on their tummy, which can really help them get rid of any discomfort.
 Then, using your spare hand, massage their back in a clockwise movement for around 10-20 seconds.
 After this, bring your back down to a lying position and if it is the end of your routine swaddle them.